 Through interest rate derivative contracts, we have attempted to mitigate our exposure to changes in interest rates.
-We have entered into various fixed interest rate swap and cap agreements which hedge our exposure to interest rate variations on our senior secured credit facility.
-At June 30, 2012, we had one interest rate swap and one interest rate cap outstanding for a notional amount of \$100.0 million with fixed pay rates ranging from 1.11% to 3.00% and terms expiring in September 2013.
+We have entered into various fixed interest rate swaps and a cap agreement which hedge our exposure to interest rate variations on our senior secured credit facility.
+At December 31, 2012, we had one interest rate swap and one interest rate cap outstanding for a notional amount of \$100.0 million with fixed pay rates ranging from 1.11% to 3.00% and terms expiring in September 2013.

 Counterparty and customer credit risk.
-Our principal exposures to credit risk are through receivables resulting from derivatives contracts (approximately \$33.4 million at June 30, 2012), joint interest receivables (approximately \$31.1 million at June 30, 2012) and the receivables from the sale of our oil and natural gas production (approximately \$38.9 million at June 30, 2012), which we market to energy marketing companies and refineries.
+Our principal exposures to credit risk are through receivables resulting from derivatives financial contracts (approximately \$6.7 million at December 31, 2012), joint interest receivables (approximately \$30.9 million at December 31, 2012) and the receivables from the sale of our oil and natural gas production (approximately \$48.4 million at December 31, 2012), which we market to energy marketing companies and refineries.